koult15/Mine-Blocks-2-Alpha-0.8.1-modpek/README.md

 * Game developed by: Alex Lanzetta (Zanzlanz) `<alex@zanzlanz.com>`
 * modpek developer: koult

+## Notes
-* Note: Do not claim the game as your own.
+* Do not claim the game as your own.
 Respect the work of the creator.
+* Remember that this is not the game code written in haxe, it is a version compiled in javascript.

 Long live the Mine Blocks community!